Frequently Asked Questions

 Are Year 4 students automatically accepted onto the Year 5 course?

-Teachers will determine the child’s suitability for Year 5 based on their performance throughout the year, including their class participation, behaviour, end of term test results, class performance and commitment to homework.
+Teachers will determine the child’s suitability for Year 5 based on their performance throughout the year, including their class participation, behaviour, end of term exam results, class performance and commitment to homework.
 The vast majority of children who complete our Year 4 course are accepted into Year 5.

 What happens if my child is unable to attend their usual lesson?